jcb91/IPython-notebook-extensions-wiki/config-extension.md

 ![](config.png)

-This is realized using a notebook server extension, new to IPython 3.x.
+This is realized using a notebook server extension, new in IPython 3.x.
 In order to work, this config extension needs to be installed, and notebook extensions require a YAML description file in under the `nbextensions` directory (see installation notes, below) in order to be found.